axingjia/Journey_to_Database/README.md

 * **Derived attribute** SKIM

 #### Relationship
+* Relationship is an association between two entities

 * The term **connectivity** is used to describe the relationship classification.
 * **Cardinality** expresses the minimum and maximum number of entity occurrences associated with one occurrence of the related entity.
 In the ERD, cardinality is indicated by placing the appropriate numbers beside the entities, using the format (x,y).
 The first value represents the minimum number of associated entities, while the second value represents the maximum number of associated entities.